MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/SharePoint-OneDrive-interact.md

 ![Diagram of Shared Documents folders In SharePoint Online for a team and its channels in Microsoft Teams.](media/Understand_how_SharePoint_Online_and_OneDrive_for_Business_interact_with_Microsoft_Teams_image1.png)

+<Please review this proposed change to "Note", based on https://domoreexp.visualstudio.com/MSTeams/_workitems/edit/385588
 > [!NOTE]
+> It's not currently possible to replace the default SharePoint site and document library created by/associated with a specific Team with another one in the default tab created when the Team is setup.
+It is possible to add another "Document Library" tab, and point that to existing content. https://docs.microsoft.com/en-us/microsoftteams/built-in-custom-tabs

+>>>>Can we get the custom tabs page updated to show the SPO experience?...we expect this to be a key customer scenario, and want to try to deflect via alchemy...<<<<<

+I'm not sure the following is categorically true at this point......
-> It's not currently possible to replace the default SharePoint site and document library with another one.
-We've heard from you that you want it, and we're considering it.
-Check the [Teams Roadmap](https://aka.ms/teamsroadmap) or [Teams UserVoice](https://aka.ms/TeamsUserVoice) to stay on top of upcoming features.
+>>>>We've heard from you that you want it, and we're considering it.
+Check the [Teams Roadmap](https://aka.ms/teamsroadmap) or [Teams UserVoice](https://aka.ms/TeamsUserVoice) to stay on top of upcoming features.<<<<

 > [!TIP]
 > To add a tab to your team that links to an existing SharePoint site or to your existing SharePoint document library: